zaqifathis/BIMserver-doc/Known-issues.md

 The following is an example, there could be more.

-[IfcPresentationStyleSelect](https://www.steptools.com/docs/ifcbim/html/t_ifcpresentationstyleselect.html) has [IfcNullStyle](https://www.steptools.com/docs/ifcbim/html/t_ifcnullstyle.html)  as a 'subtype', but IfcNullStyle is en enum.
+[IfcPresentationStyleSelect](https://standards.buildingsmart.org/IFC/RELEASE/IFC4/ADD2_TC1/HTML/link/ifcpresentationstyleselect.htm) has [IfcNullStyle](https://standards.buildingsmart.org/IFC/RELEASE/IFC4/ADD2_TC1/HTML/link/ifcnullstyle.htm) as a 'subtype', but IfcNullStyle is en enum.
 This is not supported in Java or EMF, files containing this construction will fail to deserialize at the moment.

+Both the select type and the enum sub type are deprecated as of IFC 4.

-# Other IFC2x3 problems
+# Other IFC problems

-[IfcCompoundPlaneAngleMeasure](https://www.steptools.com/docs/ifcbim/html/t_ifccompoundplaneanglemeasure.html) is a type defined as a list, which does not work in EMF/Java
+[IfcCompoundPlaneAngleMeasure](https://standards.buildingsmart.org/IFC/RELEASE/IFC4/ADD2_TC1/HTML/link/ifcpresentationstyleselect.htm) is a defined type derived from a list, which does not work in EMF/Java.

-[IfcComplexNumber](https://www.steptools.com/docs/ifcbim/html/t_ifccomplexnumber.html) is a type defined as an array, which does not work in EMF/Java
+[IfcComplexNumber](https://standards.buildingsmart.org/IFC/RELEASE/IFC4/ADD2_TC1/HTML/link/ifccomplexnumber.htm) is a defined type derived from an array, which does not work in EMF/Java.

 # More issues
 For more know issues have a look at the [issue list](https://github.com/opensourceBIM/BIMserver/issues?state=open)